 First, we strongly recommend you check out our blog post with best practices for inventory counts:

-Perform a stocktake (or multiple ones):
+Perform a Stocktake (or multiple ones):

-Scan products with a mobile device:
+Scan products with your mobile device:

 NOTE: This feature is only available with Standard Plans and above.
 Click here for more information on our current plans.